Comments on the Chatfield Reallocation Mitigation Company Open House

 Massive Environmental Damage is Cited

-The Audubon Society of Greater Denver (Denver Audubon) today filed a complaint against the US Army Corps of Engineers to protect Chatfield State Park from the massive environmental damage that the Chatfield Storage Reallocation Project would do to the Park.
+The Audubon Society of Greater Denver (Denver Audubon) has filed a complaint against the US Army Corps of Engineers to protect Chatfield State Park from the massive environmental damage that the Chatfield Storage Reallocation Project would do to the Park.

 “Unfortunately the Corps of Engineers selected the most environmentally damaging alternative for the Chatfield project.
 It’s a bad deal for the public and for Colorado,” said Polly Reetz, Conservation Chairman of Denver Audubon.